Moon Salutation - 3 ways

 Despite being more calming, the moon salutation is not a simple sequence.
 It has some strong poses within it and transitions side to side require a good deal of balance and placing of feet carefully to be steady.

-For example, not coming all the way forwards in parsvottonasana or skipping the squatting poses or keeping them higher and less deep.
-For all my classes, especially my gentle classes we worked on a seated version of the sequence both on the floor and a chair.
+For all my classes, especially my gentle classes we enjoy a seated version of the sequence both on the floor and a chair.
 So everyone can do a version of the moon salutation even if deep squats and asymmetric forward folds are not part of your practice.

 I love making my classes accessible to all my students in this way.
-If you'd like to have a go here's a 40 min practice offering the three variations - and you can just repeat the seated version a couple of times if the standing version looks too much.
+If you'd like to have a go here's a 40 min practice offering three variations - and you can just repeat the seated version a couple of times if the standing version looks too much.
 Or if you want a stronger practice skip the seated versions and repeat the standing one a few times.

-Let me know how you get on.
+Let me know how you get on…

 And here's a few fun facts I found out about the moon:

-• The Moon is Earth’s only natural satellite and the fifth largest moon in the solar system.
+The Moon is Earth’s only natural satellite and the fifth largest moon in the solar system.

-• The Moon’s presence helps stabilize our planet’s wobble and moderate our climate.
+The Moon’s presence helps stabilize our planet’s wobble and moderate our climate.

-• The Moon’s distance from Earth is about 240,000 miles (385,000km).
+The Moon’s distance from Earth is about 240,000 miles (385,000km).

-• The Moon has a very thin atmosphere called an exosphere.
+The Moon has a very thin atmosphere called an exosphere.

-• The Moon’s surface is cratered and pitted from comet and asteroid impacts.
+The Moon’s surface is cratered and pitted from comet and asteroid impacts.